-- Define the software version for which you want to create the configuration. - Change the system data, e.g. contact, name and location of X1000. - Specify the IP address of a DNS. - Configure your router as a DHCP server. - Receive the system time from a source other than ISDN. - Enable ISDN login. - Define different system passwords. - Assign communications applications to different users and extensions. - Set different filters (NetBIOS, CAPI and TAPI clients). - Monitor activities (Activity Monitor).
+- Configure your router as a DHCP server.

+- Receive the system time from a source other than ISDN.

+- Enable ISDN login.

+- Define different system passwords.

+- Assign communications applications to different users and extensions.

+- Set different filters (NetBIOS, CAPI and TAPI clients).

+- Monitor activities (Activity Monitor).

-- Log system messages. - Monitor the utilization of X1000. - State the time when charging information is to be obtained from ISDN. - Configure user accounts for telecommunications applications (CAPI and/or TAPI).
+- Log system messages.

+- Monitor the utilization of X3200. - State the time when charging information is to be obtained from ISDN. - Configure user accounts for telecommunications applications (CAPI and/or TAPI).

-3.5.2 Internet Access with X1000
+3.5.2 Internet Access with X3200

-Figure 3-10: X1000 and your Internet Service Provider
+Figure 3-10: X3200 and your Internet Service Provider

+- Click Next.

-A message window appears.
+- A message window appears.

-Click Next after reading the information in the window.
+- Click Next after reading the information in the window.